-Rosie Fellner, Gillian MacGregor, Joey Ansah DIRECTED BY
+Rosie Fellner, Gillian MacGregor, Joey Ansah

 Hit Girls, a much talked about but not often seen action short film, is finally available for wide viewing after successful appearances at BAFTA, Working Title and Electric Cinema in London.
 The film is available online (Youtube) or, hey, why not just look up from this review and check it out for yourself.